Trochaclis antarctica

-Trochaclis antarctica is a species of sea snail, a marine gastropod mollusk in the family Ataphridae.
+Trochaclis antarctica is a species of sea snail, a marine gastropod mollusc in the family Trochaclididae.

 Description

+Trochaclis antarctica is a species of snails in the family Trochaclididae.
+They are native to Antarctica.
+They have sexual reproduction.
 The length of the shell varies between 2 mm and 5 mm.

 Distribution

 This species occurs in Antarctic waters off the South Sandwich Islands, the South Shetlands, the Antarctic Peninsula, the Ross Sea and the Weddell Sea.